Forged-in-the-Lore/forgedinthelore-portfolio/Forged-in-the-Lore/Software-Quality/README.md

 ![Validator Tests](validator_tests.png)

-These UT are run as part of my CI/CD pipeline.
+This runs as part of my CI/CD Pipeline as described in [CI/CD](../CI-CD/README.md)